ExpressLRS/Docs/docs/quick-start/rx-hmep2400.md

 [Wire up your receiver](../../quick-start/rx-fcprep/#happymodel-ep1-ep2-pp) to a free UART on your Flight Controller.
 Wire TX on receiver to an RX pad on the FC, and the RX on receiver to a TX pad on the FC in the same UART.
 Wire 5v and Gnd as normal (5v to a 5v pad on FC and Gnd to a Gnd pad on the FC).

+!!! attention ""
     *Note: There are Flight Controllers that will pull the RX pads `LOW` which will put the ESP-based receivers into `Bootloader Mode` unintentionally.
 A solid LED light on these receivers even with the TX module off is a sign they are in Bootloader Mode.
 If this is the case, rewire the receiver to a different UART.*

 **Build** the firmware using the ExpressLRS Configurator using the correct Target and [options](../../quick-start/firmware-options).
 Once done, it should open a new window where the `HappyModel_EP_2400_RX-<version>.bin` is.
 Do not close this window so you can easily navigate to it once it's time to upload the firmware into the receiver.